top of page

 From Founders to Funders

-My partners at Global Public Offering Fund and I didn’t set out to be VCs.
+My partners at GPO Fund and I didn’t set out to be VCs.
 We were founders first—hands dirty, sleeves rolled up.
 We built several venture-backed companies.
 We made some angel bets.
 We thrived, driven by the adrenaline of scaling at speed.

 Then we saw the deadly pattern: staying private too long was killing value for too many companies, and their investors.